Frequently Asked Questions

 • Quick Filters: enable a user to filter the grid based on a condition.
 The grid automatically updates with the filtered assets.

 Even tasks related to program management can be quickly achieved with just a few clicks.
-For example, adding a new performance measure can be accomplished by navigating to the Performance Measures task under the Programs Module, selecting “Add new record” and choosing the utility and associated values.
+For example, adding a new performance measure can be accomplished by navigating to the task under the Programs Module, selecting “Add new record” and choosing the utility and associated values.

 BrM functionality includes bridge/asset inventory, inspection, and management modules.
 This functionality ranges from basic end-user needs (e.g. scheduling upcoming inspections) to the most challenging tasks for asset managers (e.g. utilizing agency-defined preservation and improvement policies to systematically determine the allocation of resources for the preservation and improvement of assets within a network).